gregdirst/wc-jumpbridges/README.md

 ![Image](location of image in repo.type)

-nable the extension.
+Enable the extension.

 ![Extention Button](images/Screenshot%20-%20extension%20button.png)

 Go to DOTLAN https://evemaps.dotlan.net/ and log in with an account in the alliance you want the jumpbridges for.
 Requires registration.

+![Home Page](images/Screenshot%20-%20navigation.png)

 Click Navigation button at the top.
 Then choose Navigation Tools --> Bridges

-![Home Page](images/Screenshot%20-%20navigation.png)

 ![Bridges](images/Screenshot%20-%20bridges.png)